katur/eegi/dbmigration/README.md

 **Still to do**
 - After adding empty LibraryStocks to the database, fill in the corresponding parent relationships for sequencing wells.
-- After accounting for empty wells, migrate plates 57-70 using the Google Docs.
+- After accounting for empty wells, import plates 57-70 using the Google Docs.
 - Add Firoz's resulting clones, once calculated (note that I am not migrating either Hueyling's quality categorization, e.g. BY/GN, or her resulting clone).